From 40da7c8cc19098f21d93e8f1720071a64759f9ee Mon Sep 17 00:00:00 2001

 @@ -166,11 +160,9 @@ git tag -a v0.0 # Tag this as the zero-th version of your project.

 with the next commands.
-Since you had setup your master
+Since you had setup your master branch to follow

-, you can just use git push
+origin/master, you can just use git push.

 -git log --oneline --decorate --all --graph # Have a look at the Git history.